nostrband/askexperts/README.md

 2. **GET /user**
    - Description: Get information about a user by their token
    - Authentication: Bearer token in Authorization header
-   - Response: User information (pubkey and timestamp)
+   - Response: User information (pubkey, timestamp, and mcp_server_url)
    - Error responses:
      - 401: Unauthorized (missing or invalid token)